 Electricity in Tanzania is 220-240v.
 Power failures can occur; therefore bringing a flashlight is advisable.
 Most places will have a generator to keep the power going, however during the night hours these are often turned off.
 We advise you to take a universal adapter in order to be able to use your electrical appliances.

 Tourist areas and hotels/lodges sell a wide range of souvenirs, jewelry and drinks.
 Be aware that Tanzania has an export ban on souvenirs made of protected animals and plant species.
 Don not be afraid to haggle, the sales man will never sell the product for a price that is too low.
 If necessary your guide will be more than happy to help you obtaining a reasonable price.

 Tanzania has a very good cell phone coverage.
 The international code for Tanzania is 00255 or +255.
 Tanzanian prepaid sim card can be bought pretty much anywhere and makes calling to each other in Tanzania much cheaper.

 In general the internet connections in Tanzania are reasonable.
 Most lodges and hotels offer WiFi.
 In larger towns you will find internet cafes.

-There are two rain seasons in Tanzania.
-The smaller rain season is from October to November and the bigger rain season from March to May.
+There are two rainy seasons in Tanzania.
+The smaller rainy season is from October to November and the bigger rainy season from March to May.

 The time zone in which Tanzania is located is GMD+3.
 Please be aware that Tanzania does not change the clock to winter or summer time.
 Besides this there is also a time called Swahili time, which can lead to confusion.
 If a time mentioned that does not sound right, it is wisely to ask if they are talking about Swahili time.